Conservatorium Hotel – Grand five-star hotel in the heart of the Museum Quarter.

 - Spa: The hip Akasha Holistic Wellbeing Centre comes with a hammam, sauna, the city’s only private Watsu pool for Shiatsu massage in water, and numerous luxurious signature treatments such as hot seashell massage.

-- Fitness Center: Fitness center with iPod docks, personal trainers, and fitness classes, from yoga and Pilates to boxing and cardio.
+- Fitness Center: Fitness center, personal trainers, and fitness classes, from yoga and Pilates to boxing and cardio.

 - For Disabled Guests: There are 2 adapted rooms suitable for disabled guests.

-- For Families: Under-12’s stay free in existing beds; there are high chairs and a children’s menu at the Brasserie & Lounge; there are family pool times, and babysitting can be arranged at 12 hours’ notice.
+- For Families: Under-12’s stay free in existing beds; there are high chairs and a children’s menu at the Conservatorium Brasserie and the Conservatorium Lounge; there are family pool times, and babysitting can be arranged at 12 hours’ notice.

 Conservatorium Hotel – Food and Drink

 - Breakfast: Not complimentary.
-Extensive breakfast buffet available from 8-11 am at the Brasserie & Lounge; €32 per person; €42 for buffet with 1 hot dish.
+Extensive breakfast buffet available from 8-11 am at the Conservatorium Brasserie; €32 per person; €42 for buffet with 1 hot dish.

-- Room Service: Available around the clock from the Brasserie & Lounge.
+- Room Service: Available around the clock from the Conservatorium Brasserie.